mautic/user-documentation/docs/companies/companies_overview.rst

 Company duplicates
 *******************
 The Company name field is a unique identifier by default.
-You can choose any other Company field as unique identifier in the **custom fields** section.
+You can choose any other Company field as unique identifier in the **Custom Fields** section.

 In *Configuration > Company Settings* you can choose the operator used when merging Companies with multiple identifiers - either **AND** or **OR**.